andresromerodev/portfolio/pages/posts/extracting-amazon-product-data.md

 ## Numerous Product Pages on Amazon Feature Diverse and Varied Sections

 Ensuring the accuracy of your scraped data will require multiple checks.
 You might come across a single section, such as the categories, that presents itself in two distinct formats.
-However, these challenges can be effectively addressed by cleverly using a few conditional (IF) statements.
+However, these challenges can be effectively addressed by using a few conditional statements.

 <Image
   src="/images/amazoncategories.jpg"